Frequently Asked Questions

 - You take certain blood-thinning medications

-- You have untreated skin conditions on the tattoo area
+- You have untreated skin problems in the area to be tattooed

-If you are unsure about your health or medications, please tell us when you book.
-In some cases we may ask you to talk to your doctor before getting tattooed.
+If you are not sure whether your health or medications allow you to get tattooed, please let me know when you book.
+In some cases I may ask you to consult a doctor before the session.

 How painful is a tattoo?
 Which areas hurt the most?

-Pain is very individual, but most people find it tolerable.
-It feels more like a scratch or burning sensation than a sharp cut.
+Pain is very individual, but most people find it manageable.
+It is more often described as scratching or burning than as a sharp cut.

-In general, softer and fleshier areas (outer upper arm, calf, outer thigh) are usually easier, while bony or thin-skinned areas (ribs, spine, ankles) tend to be more intense.
+In general, fleshier areas (outer upper arm, calf, outer thigh) are easier, while bony areas and thin skin (ribs, spine, ankles) tend to feel more intense.

-We can break the session into shorter blocks, take breaks and adjust the pace if you are struggling.
-Being rested, fed and hydrated helps a lot.
-If you are very anxious about pain, mention it when you contact us and we can discuss placement and session length.
+I can break the session into shorter stages, take breaks and adjust the pace if you are having a harder moment.
+Being well-rested, well-fed and hydrated helps a lot.
+If you are very worried about pain, mention it when you contact me, we can then choose a suitable placement and session length.

 Do you use numbing creams?

-In almost all cases we do not work with numbing creams and we do not recommend them.
+In the vast majority of cases I do not work with numbing creams and I do not recommend them.

-Stronger numbing products are often regulated as medicines in Europe and are not easily available over the counter.
-Used incorrectly they can affect your circulation, change the skin surface and negatively impact how the tattoo heals.
+Stronger numbing products are often treated as medicines in Europe and are not easily available without a prescription.
+Used incorrectly they can affect circulation, change the surface of the skin and worsen tattoo healing.

-If you are considering using a numbing product, please tell us in advance.
-We may decide that we cannot safely work with it.
-In general our recommendation is: no numbing creams.
+If you are thinking about using a numbing product, you must tell me in advance.
+I may decide that I cannot work safely with it.
+Overall my recommendation is: no numbing creams.

 How long does a session last?

-Very small and simple tattoos can take around 20 to 40 minutes of actual tattooing.
-Medium pieces often take 1 to 3 hours.
-Larger or highly detailed work can take several hours and may be split across more than one session.
+Very small and simple tattoos can take about 20-40 minutes of actual tattooing.
+Medium pieces often take between 1 and 3 hours.
+Larger or very detailed work may take several hours and be split into more than one session.

-You are billed only for the tattooing time.
-Preparation, stencil placement and breaks are not counted into the paid hours.
-We will give you a realistic time range when we review your idea and placement.
+You only pay for the tattooing time.
+Preparation, stencil placement and breaks are not counted in the paid hours.
+After I see your idea and placement, I will give you a realistic time range.

 Before Your Appointment